 Previously considered as one species, in 1994 the common dolphin was separated into short and long-beak varieties.

-However, advances in science suggest the initial classification was correct and the common dolphin is in fact one species, which shows considerable variation throughout its large range.
+However, advances in science suggest the initial classification was correct and the common dolphin is in fact one species (with four sub-species), which shows considerable variation through its large range.

-Both common dolphin species are slender, with a long distinct beak and a high dorsal fin.
-The most notable difference, as the name suggests, is the beak, which in the long-beaked common dolphin can be up to 10% of the total body size.
-The long-beaked common dolphins have distinctive colouring with multiple colour bands along their sides.
+Common dolphins have distinctive colouring with multiple colour bands along their sides.
 Predominantly black or dark grey in colour, forward of the dorsal fin their flanks have a flash of yellow whilst behind the dorsal fin it is white.
-This colouration forms a beautiful hourglass pattern on their sides which can be more muted in the long-beaked form.
+This colouration forms a beautiful hourglass pattern on their sides.
+Although the taxonomic debate has finally been settled, there are some differences between the short-beaked and long-beaked common dolphins with the short-beaked slightly stockier than the long-beaked, possessing a more rounded melon and as its name suggests, a shorter beak.

 A varied diet.
-They tend to focus mostly on fish found in mid-water, like anchovies, sardines and other schooling fish but also enjoy a tasty squid every now and then.
-Long-beaked common dolphins are cooperative feeders, working with pod mates to drive prey into an easily accessible ‘bait-ball.’
+They tend to focus mostly on fish found in mid-water depths, like mackerel, herring and other schooling fish but also enjoy a tasty squid every now and then.
+Short-beaked common dolphins are also known to be cooperative feeders, working with pod mates to drive prey into an easily accessible ‘bait-ball.’

 The main threats...

-- Hunting – long-beaked common dolphins are targeted for their meat in several places throughout their range.
+- Hunting – common dolphins are targeted for their meat in several places throughout their range.

-- Pollution – pollution is one of the burgeoning threats facing long-beaked common dolphins throughout their range.
+- Pollution – pollution is one of the burgeoning threats facing common dolphins throughout their range.